How to get from Cancun to Cozumel

 Playa del Carmen to Cozumel Ferry Explained

-The most common way to arrive in Cozumel is by taking the passenger ferry.
-The passenger ferries leave from the main ferry dock in Playa del Carmen and run almost every hour from 8 in the morning until 10 pm.
+The most common way to arrive in Cozumel is by passenger ferry.
+The passenger ferries leave from the main ferry dock in Playa del Carmen and run almost every hour from 8 a.m. until 10 p.m.

-There are two ferry companies that run the route, Winjet and Ultramar, and they alternate departure hours.
+Two ferry companies run the route, Winjet and Ultramar, and alternate departure hours.

-The best way to check up-to-date ferry schedules for the two companies is on their website, linked above.
+The best way to check the up-to-date ferry schedules for both companies is on their websites, linked above.

 Cozumel Ferry: What you should know

-When you arrive at the ferry terminal you will see the ticket booths for both ferries and can choose the departure time you want.
+When you arrive at the ferry terminal, you will see the ticket booths for both ferries and can choose your departure time.

-The ticket agents will often try to sell you a round-trip ticket.
-This is fine if you know what hour you will want to return to the mainland, but if you want more flexibility on what ferry company you use to return to Playa del Carmen, choose to purchase a one-way ticket instead.
+Ticket agents often try to sell you a round-trip ticket.
+This is fine if you know what time you want to return to the mainland, but if you want more flexibility about which ferry company you use to return to Playa del Carmen, purchase a one-way ticket instead.

-The only advantage of buying a round-trip ticket is that you will not need to wait in line to buy your return ticket.
+The only advantage of buying a round-trip ticket is that you won’t have to wait in line to buy your return ticket.

 This is beneficial if you are planning to cross on the last ferry of the day (it can be busy) or if you are afraid you will not arrive at the ferry dock with much time.